LakshSingla/prolog-assignment/final/README.txt

 1. BEGIN EXECUTION

-	Import file 'parser.pl' to prolog (All other necessary imports, except 'database.pl', are handled automatically).
+	Import file 'firewall.pl' to prolog (All other necessary imports are handled automatically).
-	Sample database is in the file 'database.pl'.
-Import it if required.

-2. ADD FIREWALL RULES AT RUNTIME
+2. ADD/MODIFY FIREWALL RULES

+	METHOD I: Through 'firewall.pl':

+				Simply add/modify the rules in the firewall.pl file.

+				Firewall predicates are of the form:

+							fwrule(Fate, Rule).

+				where,
+					Fate is accept | reject | drop
+					Rule is in string form, as defined in the documentation provided with assignment.

+				Example

+	METHOD II: Through queries, during runtime:

 				To add your own firewall rules during execution of program, pose the following query:

 							?- add_fwrule(Fate, Rule).

 				where,
 					Fate  is accept | reject | drop
 					Rule is in string form, as defined in the documentation provided with assignment.

 				Example:

+					fwrule("drop", "adapter A").
+					[Drops all packets coming through adapter A]

+				Example:

 					?- add_fwrule("accept", "adapter A ip src addr 172.27.1.3").
 					[Accepts all packets coming from adapter A with source IP address 172.27.1.3]

-		Refer to 'database.pl' for comprehensive list of valid firewall rules.
+	NOTE: Refer to pre-existing rules in 'firewall.pl' for more examples.
 	NOTE: The rule language is case sensitive.
 	NOTE: Clauses in the rules can be added in any order.

 3. CHANGE FIREWALL DEFAULT